timescale/docs.timescale.com-content/getting-started/scaling-out.md

 add an additional layer of hypertable partitioning by distributing chunks across *data nodes*.

-In the multi-node topology ([architecture][]), all nodes are TimescaleDB instances.
-The data are distributed and stored in TimescaleDB instances, called data nodes.
-The distributed data are accessed through a distributed hypertable on another TimescaleDB instance, called the *access node*.
+Data nodes together with an *access node* constitue a multi-node cluster ([architecture][]).
+All the nodes are TimescaleDB instances, i.e., a host with running PostgreSQL database and loaded TimescaleDB extension.
-The access node is the entry point for any access to data in the cluster.
+While data nodes store distributed chunks, the access node is the entry point for clients to access distributed hypertables.

 ## Working with Data Nodes